Professor of History and Landscape Theory at the Mendrisio Academy of Architecture of the Italian Università della Svizzera.

 Who is Michael Jakob?

-Michael Jakob taught comparative literature classes at the University of Grenoble, History and Landscape Theory at the Academy of Architecture of Mendrisio of the University of the Italian Svizzera and in the Polytechnic of Milan.
+Michael Jakob teaches Comparative Literature at the University of Grenoble, History and Theory of Landscape at the Academy of Architecture of Mendrisio of the Università della Svizzera italiana and at the Polytechnic University of Milan.
 He is a visiting professor at the Harvard Graduate School of Design.
-His teaching and research focuses on landscape theory, aesthetics, the history of vertigo, contemporary theories of perception and poetics of architecture.
-Some of its publications in English: The Swiss Touch in Landscape Architecture, IFENGSPACE, Tianjing (2015); The Bench in the Garden, Gold Editions, Novato (2022); FAUX MOUNTAINS, GOLD EDITIONS, CA (2019), SEEDS OF KNOWLEDGE, SILVANA EDITORIALE, MILAN (2022).
-And in Spanish: the garden and the representation, Siruela, Madrid, Spain, (2010); The bank in the garden, Abada Editores, Madrid (2016).
-He is a commissioner of international exhibitions and author of documentaries on landscape and architecture.
+His teaching and research focus on landscape theory, aesthetics, the history of vertigo, contemporary theories of perception, and the poetics of architecture.
+His publications in English include: *The Swiss Touch in Landscape Architecture*, Ifengspace, Tianjin (2015); *The Bench in the Garden*, Oro Editions, Novato (2022); *Faux Mountains*, Oro Editions, CA (2019); and *Seeds of Knowledge*, Silvana Editoriale, Milan (2022).
+His publications in Spanish include: *El jardín y la representación*, Siruela, Madrid, Spain (2010); and *El banco en el jardín*, Abada Editores, Madrid (2016).
+He is a curator of international exhibitions and the author of documentaries about landscape and architecture.

 Conference.
 The “invention” of heritage: contradictions and possibilities